 The following potential hurricane shelters may be accessible during an impending storm.
 Until shelters are activated in a time of need through the Florida Division of Emergency Management, it is difficult to determine which shelters will be accessible and available in advance.
-Email and/or Remind messages will be sent to BFP FOA, CMA, family foster homes and contracted group care facilities leadership and backups, communicating activated hurricane shelters as this information becomes available.
+Email and/or emergency alert notification system messages will be sent to BFP FOA, CMA, family foster homes and contracted group care facilities leadership and backups, communicating activated hurricane shelters as this information becomes available.